I. Library Card Eligibility

 Shaker Heights Public Library accepts payment of overdue fines and replacement fees for all CLEVNET libraries by cash, check, or credit card.
 Payment may be made in person, online, or by mail.
 A processing fee of $7.00 will be assessed for a returned check.
 The library reserves the right to refuse to accept checks from a customer who has had previous checks returned.

 XIII.
 Collection Agency

 - The collection agency will contact the customer by phone and letter over the following 120 days in hopes of resolving the problem.
-At the end of the 120-day period, the collection agency reports accounts that remain delinquent to three major credit agencies.

 The Shaker Heights Public Library will comply with Discharge of Debtor decrees by bankruptcy courts.
 Once the library is notified that a bankruptcy has been filed, collection activity is suspended on the customer’s account and on the accounts of any minor children (to the extent that the charges existed prior to the date of the bankruptcy filing) until the library is notified of the outcome.